ibm-cloud-docs/hs-crypto/initialize_hsm.md

 2. Install the {{site.data.keyword.keymanagementservicefull}} plug-in.
 For detailed steps, see [Setting up the CLI](/docs/services/hs-crypto/set-up-cli.html).
 When you log in to the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli/index.html#overview), you're notified when updates are available.
 Be sure to keep your {{site.data.keyword.keymanagementservicefull}} plug-in up-to-date so that you can use the commands and flags that are available for the Trusted Key Entry CLI plug-in.
 {: #initialize-crypto-prerequisites2}

-3. Install the latest latest Trusted Key Entry plug-in with the following command:
+3. Install the latest Trusted Key Entry plug-in with the following command:
 {: #initialize-crypto-prerequisites3}

   ```